What Are the Side Effects of Bath Salts?

 The symptoms that are associated with withdrawal from bath salts mentioned in the above studies include:

-Don’t let the devastating side effects of addiction go on for another day.
-If you or someone you love is struggling with addiction and are ready to start the treatment process, call us today at .
-Oxford Treatment Center, American Addiction Centers’ drug treatment center in Mississippi, is ready to help you get the treatment you need today.
+Don’t let the devastating effects of addiction go on for another day.
+If you or someone you love is struggling with addiction, help is available.
+Start treatment by calling a compassionate admissions navigator at .
+Oxford Treatment Center, American Addiction Centers’ inpatient rehab facility in Mississippi, is ready to help you get the treatment you need today.